daviddalpiaz/appliedstats/anova.md

 ##
 ## data:  sleep by group
 ## t = -2.0854, df = 18, p-value = 0.05154
-## alternative hypothesis: true difference in means is not equal to 0
+## alternative hypothesis: true difference in means between group control and group treatment is not equal to 0
 ## 95 percent confidence interval:
 ##  -3.02378261  0.01117547
 ## sample estimates: